 Resolution is the total number of the pixels on a display counted vertically and horizontally.
 There is a limit to the highest resolution for every screen present.
-If a program tries to overscale a resolution (like tries to set 4k resolution to an FHD display) you may notice “Resolution not supported” error message at the time of booting up.
+If a program tries to overscale a resolution (like tries to set 4k resolution to an FHD display) you may notice “Resolution not supported” error message at the time of booting up in windows 10 or windows 11 PC.
 To solve the issue, follow these fixes minutely.

 Adjusting the resolution in Registry Editor for all possible conditions will surely fix.
 Follow all the steps meticulously and the problem will be solved for sure.